franciscoengenheiro/concurrent-problem-sets/README.md

 ```

 Style of syncronization:
-- For this syncronizer the `Kernel-style` or `Delegation of execution` was used in form of a `Request`, which represents a group in this context.
+- For this syncronizer the `Kernel-style` or `Delegation of execution` was used in form of a `Request`, which
+represents a group in this context.
-- Since the thread that completes the group is the one that signals the other threads that such condition is now true, thus completing their request, a delegation of execution was used, and as such, the other threads in the group aren't required to alter the state of the `Exchanger` or their own state when they return from the *await*.
+- Since the thread that completes the group is the one that signals the other threads that such condition is now true,
+thus completing their request, a delegation of execution was used, and as such, the other threads in the group aren't
+required to alter the state of the `Exchanger` or their own state when they return from *await*.
 - The described `Request` is defined as follows:

     ```kotlin
     private class Request<T>(
         val condition: Condition,